-field name type status possible value(s ) and description
+field name type status possible value(s and description

 1 ID number req at ESSL.
 Although this is importing new d umber in the ESWD database a required field, when data into the ESWD this field by, as the database will assign comatically.

 2 QC_LEVEL varchar2(3) req quality level of t he report, see Appendix B

 one of the follow ving keywords:

 QC0 as received

 QC0+ plausibility checked

 QC1 confirmed by reliable source

 QC2 scientific case study

 3 INFO_SOURCE number req one or more separated by a c of the following keywords, omma

 NWSP a newspaper

 WWW a web site

 EMAIL a report received by e-mail

 TV a television or radio broadcast

 WXSVC a weather service

 SPTR a storm spotter

 LIT scientific literature

 OLIT other literature

 EYEWTN an eyewitness

 DMGEYEWTN an eyewitness of the damage

-Εντρηοτο a photo or videoof the event
+Εντρηοτο a photo or video of the event

 DMGPHOTO a photo or video of the damage

 DMGSVY a damage survey by a severe weather expert

+GOV government-based sources / administrative organisations

+1 CONTACT vorebor2(200) rag nome of the ner on who submitted the report

-GOV government-based sources / administrative organisations 4 CONTACT varchar2(200) req name of th he person who submitted the report 5 E-MAIL varchar2(50) req e-mail ado dress of this person 6 ORGANISATION varchar2(255) opt name of the his person's organization 7 ORGANISATION ID varchar2(255) opt ion code of the person making the his organization 8 NO_REVISION number req revision o representing the number of f the entry, where 1 means the n to the database 9 PERSON REVISION varchar2(255) opt last name the last re and/or organization of person doing vision 10 TIME_EVENT date req C) of the event, formatted as: IM-DD HH:mm:SS 11 TIME_CREATION date req database, C) the report was submitted to the formatted as: IM-DD HH:mm:SS 12 TIME_LAST REVISION date req formatted C) of the report's last revision, as: IM-DD HH:mm:SS 13 TIME varchar2(50) req one of the following keywords: ACCURACY keyword the event has occurred 1M up to 30 seconds earlier or later 5M up to 2.5 minutes earlier or later 15M up to 7.5 minutes earlier or later 30M up to 15 minutes earlier or later 1H up to 30 minutesearlier or later 3Н up to 1.5 hours earlier or later 6H up to 3 hours earlier or later 12H up to 6 hours earlier or later 1D up to 12 hours earlier or later GT1D more than 12 hours earlier or later than specified in fields 3-8.
-14 COUNTRY varchar2(2) req two-chara Appendix cter country code according to A
+name of the person who submitted the report

+5 E-MAIL varchar2(50) req e-mail address of this person 6 ORGANISATION varchar2(255) opt name of this person's organization 7 ORGANISATION ID varchar2(255) opt identification code of the person making th report within his organization 8 NO_REVISION number req an integer representing the number of revision of the entry, where 1 means the submission to the database 9 PERSON REVISION varchar2(255) opt last name and/or organization of person doin the last revision 10 TIME_EVENT date req time (UTC) of the event, formatted as: YYYY-MM-DD HH:mm:SS 11 TIME_CREATION date req time (UTC) the report was submitted to the database, formatted as: YYYY-MM-DD HH:mm:SS 12 TIME_LAST REVISION date req time (UTC) of the report's last revision, formatted as: YYYY-MM-DD HH:mm:SS 13 TIME varchar2(50) req one of the following keywords: ACCURACY keyword the event has occurred 1M up to 30 seconds earlier or later 5M up to 2.5 minutes earlier or later 15M up to 7.5 minutes earlier or later up to 7.5 minutes curtier or futer 30M up to 15 minutes earlier or later 30M 1H up to 15 minutes earlier or later 1H up to 15 minutes earlier or later up to 30 minutes earlier or later 1Н 3Н up to 15 minutes earlier or later up to 30 minutes earlier or later up to 1.5 hours earlier or later 1H 3H 6H up to 15 minutes earlier or later up to 30 minutes earlier or later up to 1.5 hours earlier or later up to 3 hours earlier or later 1H 3H 6H 12H up to 15 minutes earlier or later up to 30 minutes earlier or later up to 1.5 hours earlier or later up to 3 hours earlier or later up to 6 hours earlier or later 1H 3H 6H 12H 1D up to 15 minutes earlier or later up to 30 minutes earlier or later up to 1.5 hours earlier or later up to 3 hours earlier or later up to 6 hours earlier or later up to 12 hours earlier or later